JeremyYeaton/old-website/research/WorkWithMe.md

 What I (usually) don't do:
-- Linguistic stimulus production
+- Stimulus creation
 - Data collection

 All of this is negotiable.
-If you think you'd like to collaborate, send me an email and we can work out the details!
+If you think you'd like to collaborate, send me an [email](mailto:jdyeaton27@gmail.com) and we can work out the details!